magpylib/magpylib/docs/_pages/docu/docu_physics.md

 ## Numerical stability

 Many expressions provided in the literature have very questionable numerical stability.
-Many of these problems are fixed in Magpylib, but one should be aware that accuracy can be a problem very close to objects, close the z-axis in cylindrical symmetries, at adge extensions, and at large distances.
+Many of these problems are fixed in Magpylib, but one should be aware that accuracy can be a problem very close to objects, close the z-axis in cylindrical symmetries, at edge extensions, and at large distances.
 We are working on fixing these problems.
 Some details can be found in \[Ortner2022\].

 **References**